Chin Leng Lim

 Tel: +44 (0)20 7544 2600

 Chin Lim is based in Hong Kong.
-He has advised and acted for corporations and individuals in complex commercial and investment disputes, and for governments, corporations and individuals in foreign investment and a variety of treaty matters.
-He has particular experience in negotiating, drafting and interpreting treaties, and in advising on how commercial and investment treaties apply to and affect contractual obligations, investments and business operations.
+He has advised and acted for governments, corporations or individuals in complex commercial, foreign investment and treaty matters.
+Chin has particular experience in negotiating, drafting and interpreting treaties, and in advising on how commercial and investment treaties apply to and affect contractual obligations, investments and business operations.
 This has included advice on territorial application or where reservations, declarations and treaty succession issues have been involved.
-He has also been nominated to act as an arbitrator on various occasions and accepts all appointments through Chambers.
+He has acted as counsel, arbitrator and expert in international arbitrations conducted under ICC, UNCITRAL, HKIAC, LCIA and SIAC rules.
+He has been nominated to act as presiding arbitrator, co-arbitrator, and sole arbitrator and accepts all appointments through Chambers.

 Types of work have included: